evanlow/edaflow/docs/source/user_guide/index.rst

 **Best Practices**
 ~~~~~~~~~~~~~~~~~~
-Learn recommended workflows and best practices for effective EDA.
+Learn recommended workflows and best practices for effective EDA and ML.

 * Recommended EDA workflow
 * Memory and performance considerations